O Day of Rest and Gladness: A Service of Worship for the Lord’s Day

 Lord’s Day Worship Specially Regulates the Verbal Participation of Women

-I am all too aware that in our day these regulations are highly counter-cultural.
-It will therefore take great wisdom, love, patience, and courage for church leaders to explain and implement them, and for God’s men and women to submit to them.
-But if they love the Lord, and if they desire the fullest possible manifestation of his presence and power in the worship service, they will do so gladly.
+I am all too aware that in our day these regulations are highly counter-cultural, and therefore circumvented by theologians and pastors alike.
+Accordingly, it will take extraordinary wisdom, love, patience, and courage for church leaders to explain and implement them, and for God’s men and women to submit to them.
+But if they love the Lord, and if they desire the fullest possible manifestation of his presence and power in the worship service, they will do so eagerly and gladly.3

 Lord’s Day Worship Honors the History and Accomplishments of the Church Triumphant